SpatialDataCommons/Trip-Analysis-toolkits/README.md

     ```

 ### Running Program
-1. Create a Hive database for storing the table
+1. Create a Hive database for use in the creation of tables in the next process steps.
 2. Initialize tables by running through ```1_initialize_project.ipynb``` notebook.

     ***Requirement parameters***